Nourhasann/Nourhasann/README.md

 An AI-powered study assistant that turns lecture PDFs and PowerPoint presentations into an interactive learning experience.

-**Highlights:**
+**Highlights**

-* Document-grounded Q&A
+* 💬 Document-grounded Q&A
-* Hybrid RAG using dense retrieval + BM25
+* 🔎 Hybrid retrieval using dense search + BM25
-* Reciprocal Rank Fusion
+* 🔀 Reciprocal Rank Fusion
-* Automatic summaries, quizzes, and flashcards
+* 📝 Automatic summaries
+* 🧠 AI-generated quizzes
+* 🃏 Flashcards
-* Page-level citations
+* 📚 Page-level citations
-* Active-learning "Explain It to Me" feature
+* 🎓 Active-learning "Explain It to Me" feature

 ---